danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

-- Add styling to the markdown so it's consistent
+- Add conditional loading to the article page to handle errors gracefully
+- Add loads of articles (hundreds of poems & Shakespeare's sonnets?) to demonstrate saleability
+- Diff check the styling between static & react versions
+- Check article bodies for errors
 - Fix punctuation replacement error.
 Getting `isn"t` instead of `isn't` etc.
 - Turn each tag into a link to a page of relevant article previews
 - Transfer the SingleArticle & About page styling from the static version